infokaishwebsolution-lucknow/KAiSH-Computer-Institute/README.md

 - C Programming
 - C++
 - JavaScript
+- Python with ML
+- Python with SQL
+- Digital Marketing with Gen AI
+- MS Office
+- AI with GEN AI Mastery

 ## 🎯 Our Mission
 To provide practical, industry-focused computer education that helps students build real-world skills and career opportunities.